abacusorg/abacus-public/README.md

 Code directories:

-* abacus -- The primary abacus timestepping and convolve code
+* singlestep -- The primary abacus timestepping code

+* python -- Drivers for the code

+* Test -- Code for small test cases.

+* Direct -- Code for the direct forces

+* Convolution -- Code to compute the multipoles, Taylors, and convolutions

-* derivatives -- Code to generate derivatives
+* Derivatives -- Code to generate derivatives

-* multipoles -- Code to generate the ASM for the multipoles & Taylors
+* Multipoles -- Code to generate the ASM for the multipoles & Taylors

-* parseheader -- For the ParseHeader utility
+* Parseheader -- For the ParseHeader utility

-* setup -- Code to turn external particle sets into legal initial conditions.

-* spiral -- Code to generate spiral initial conditions, run the tests, and analyze outputs.

-* test -- Code for other small test cases.

-* util -- Small utility functions (timing, FFT, threevectors, files)
+* include -- Small utility functions (timing, FFT, threevectors, files)

 * zeldovich -- The Zel'dovich initial condition generator

-* bin -- Where executables should go

-Do we need a separate include directory?
-Perhaps not: we're tending to build the code in one inline format anyways, so how are includes different than source files?
-Plus we have the util directory for little snippets.

 ------